SethMMorton/natsort/docs/source/howitworks.rst

     ['/p/Folder (1)/file (1).tar.gz', '/p/Folder (1)/file.tar.gz', '/p/Folder (10)/file.tar.gz', '/p/Folder/file.tar.gz']

 Well that's not right!
 What is ``'/p/Folder/file.tar.gz'`` doing at the end?
-Well, it has to do with the numerical ASCII code assigned to the space and ``/`` characters in the `ASCII table`_.
+It has to do with the numerical ASCII code assigned to the space and ``/`` characters in the `ASCII table`_.
 According to the `ASCII table`_, the space character (number 32) comes before the ``/`` character (number 47).
 If we remove the common prefix in all of the above strings (``'/p/Folder'``), we